 I have been retained as a security expert witness in over 500 premises liability cases as a result of serious injury or death due to acts of third parties.
-These cases cover a wide variety of premises types.
+These cases cover a wide variety of premises types but all involve allegations of negligent security.
 However, the important factors of inadequate security or negligent security cases are about people and process.

 - Shopping Centers